Power Macintosh 9500

-The Power Macintosh 9500 (sold as Power Macintosh 9515 in Europe and Asia) is a personal computer designed, manufactured and sold by Apple Computer from June 1995 to February 1997.
+The Power Macintosh 9500 (additionally sold as Power Macintosh 9515 in some regions of Europe and Asia) is a personal computer designed, manufactured and sold by Apple Computer from June 1995 to February 1997.
 It is powered by a PowerPC 604 processor, a second-generation PowerPC chip which is faster than the PowerPC 601 chip used in the Power Macintosh 8100.
 The 180MP and 200 MHz models, introduced August 1996, use the enhanced PowerPC 604e processor.
+The 9500 uses a taller version of the case originally used in the Quadra 800 and Power Macintosh 8100.

 MacWorld Magazine gave the 9500 a positive review, concluding that it is "not the second-generation Power Mac for the rest of us — it's too pricey .... but it is an excellent foundation for a high-end graphics workstation — for color publishing or media production.
 Its speed and expandability should also made it popular in the scientific and technical markets."
 Their benchmarks showed that the 9500 outperformed the Quadra 950 when running older Mac software in the Mac 68k emulator, posting speeds almost twice as fast as the Quadra 900.

-The 9500 was replaced by the Power Macintosh 9600.
+The 9500 was replaced by the Power Macintosh 9600 which had minimal technical changes, but provided a new case and faster processor speeds.